 As is given in the graph, people from 18-34 years old find it most difficult to make new friends when they start living in a new country.
 The second most challenging issue they face is the issue of finding a living place.
 Learning the local language is another problem they face but this is least among the people of this age group.
 Secondly, among the 35-54 age group, people who go to live in a different country find it most difficult to find places to live.
-About 36% people find it difficult to find places to live in while about 35-36% people find it difficult to learn the local language and to make friends there.
+About 36% of people find it difficult to find places to live in while about 35-36% of people find it difficult to learn the local language and to make friends there.
 Finally, the aged people who are over 55 years old, find it most difficult to learn the language than any other age group.
-Approximately 54% aged people face this challenge when they start living in a new country.
-Among this age group, 22% people face the living place issue while 23% find it hard to make new friends.
+Approximately 54% of aged people face this challenge when they start living in a new country.
+Among this age group, 22% of people face the living place issue while 23% find it hard to make new friends.

 In summary, aged people can make friends more easily than the young age group when they start living in a new country while young population finds it easier to learn the loan language than the aged people in a new country.

 The presented chart gives information on the challenges the different age groups of people face when immigrating to another country.